-Effectively Protecting Your Rights & Best Interests
+Fighting for Your Rights & Best Interests in Virginia

 If you are going through a divorce in Virginia, you should retain experienced representation as soon as possible.
 This state’s divorce laws are complex and abundant.
 The legal requirements for divorce in Virginia include the stipulation that one or both parties have been state residents for at least six months before the dissolution.
 If one spouse is trying to file for a “no fault” divorce, both spouses must have lived separately and apart for a minimum of one year.

 At Foster McCollam Wright, PLLC, our divorce lawyers in Manassas have years of experience in this complex area of law.
 We can navigate you through the complicated legal process while helping you make well-informed choices about your family and future.
 Our legal team genuinely cares about our clients, and we fight relentlessly on their behalf.
 Whether you are trying to retain custody of your children, establish fair child support payments, keep your assets, or anything similar, we can handle it.

 Call Foster McCollam Wright, PLLC today at (703) 420-7011 or contact us online to schedule a consultation with our divorce lawyers in Manassas.

 While you are not required to claim fault in order to divorce a spouse in this state, fault can still be relevant to matters such as the separation of your shared property and spousal support.

 Grounds for divorce in Virginia include the following:

 - Was convicted of a felony and confined for more than one year without cohabitation following confinement